BleedingEffigy/astro/src/pages/en/introduction.md

 ```
 This creates a minimal template to start customizing your installation.

-As of now, daisyui requires you to manually install the plugin.
+As of now, daisyui requires you to manually install its plugin.
 What's more, if you want to use custom themes, you additionally have to setup the daisyui config object:

 ```shell
 module.exports = {